penguinrunner/Python-Raspberry-Pi-Scripts/readme.md

 ### Sonar HC-SR04 Sensor
 * Measure distance with sound waves
-* Calculates distance based on how long a sound wave took to come back
+* Calculates distance based on how long a sound wave takes to come back
 * Ultrasonic1 and Ultrasonic Freenove are the same file
     * One uses functions and the other is simplified into a single loop